Thrywyn/notion-pipedream-todolistBot/README.md

 If you dont need the filtering, simply change the `pages = get_pages_with_filter(MEMBERS_DATABASE, active_filter)` call to use `get_pages()`

-You need to set the following
+You need to set the following, where the `DATABASE` entires are the unique id for the database.
 ```
 NOTION_TOKEN = ""
 TODOS_DATABASE = ""